Don Hutson: Professional athletic career

 In all, Hutson caught 488 passes for 7,991 yards and 99 touchdowns.
 He rushed for three touchdowns, scored two touchdowns on blocked punts, and had an interception return touchdown for a career total of 105.
 He scored at least six receiving touchdowns in each of his 11 seasons.
 Hutson led the NFL in receptions eight times, including five consecutive times: 1941 to 1945.
 He led the NFL in receiving yards seven times, including four straight times: 1941 to 1944.
 He led the NFL in scoring five times: 1941 to 1945.
 As of 2016, Hutson still holds the highest career average touchdowns per game for a receiver, at 0.85.
 Hutson's single season record of 17 touchdown receptions in 1942 stood for 42 years until broken by receiver Mark Clayton in 1984, a year in which Miami's quarterback Dan Marino had more completions (362) than the entire 1942 Packers team's pass attempts (330).
 His four receiving touchdowns in a game has been surpassed three times and tied several times, but his four in a single quarter has yet to be matched.
-His record 99 touchdown receptions stood for 44 years, well into the modern era.
+His record 99 touchdown receptions stood for 44 years until it was finally broken by Steve Largent in 1989, well into the modern era.
 In his 11-year professional career, Hutson never missed a game due to injury.
 He invented many pass routes still in use today, including the chair route.

 At his peak, Hutson was a challenge to defend, mainly because no one had ever seen anything like him in the NFL before.
 Even when opposing defenses deployed their best defender or multiple defenders against Hutson, he was almost always able to break free.
 Hutson's ability to beat defenders was remarkable considering he played in an era when there were far fewer restrictions on how and when a defender could legally hit a receiver.
-It was initially thought that the 6-1, 185-pound Hutson was too fragile for the NFL.
+It was initially thought that the 6–1, 185-pound Hutson was too fragile for the NFL.
 However, according to Tony Canadeo, who played alongside Hutson from 1941 to 1944, Hutson was as skilled going over the middle as he was going deep.